blakej11/blakej11.github.io/projects/turing-clouds/background.md

 new value: a value of -1 yields a black pixel, +1 yields a white one, and anything in between uses the corresponding greyscale value.

-The following images are a few examples I generated of this kind of system:
+I generated a few example images of this kind of system:

 | | | |
 |:---:|:---:|:---:|